getparthenon/parthenon/readme.md

 You can check out the skeleton application docs at https://getparthenon.com/docs/skeleton/overview or find the repository at https://github.com/getparthenon/skeleton

+## Documentation

+The documentation can be found on the Parthenon website https://getparthenon.com/docs/getting-started/.

+If you wish to contribute to the documentation.
+Or just look at the raw files.
+They can be found at https://github.com/getparthenon/parthenon-docs.

 ## FAQ

 ### Is Parthenon Open-Source?